 Want to be able to show off your portfolio on the go?
 Or share those family photos when you aren't near wifi?
 Now you can mark any gallery for viewing offline, so the galleries you select will always be available.

-In addition to viewing galleries while offline, you can also download photos to your camera roll (if you're the owner and are signed in) and share them to Twitter, Facebook, and more through the app.
-(At this time, the iPad version can only share via email and slideshow.)
+In addition to viewing galleries while offline, you can also share galleries and photos (if you're the owner and are signed in) to Twitter, Facebook, and more through the app.

 You can enlarge to full-screen view, too.
-Hit the two little arrows at the bottom right corner, and then the white "zoom" box at the upper right.
+Hit the two little arrows at the top-right corner.
 This will fit the video to the full screen, or you can tap again to watch it in its native size.